-First, register for MUS:1200 Fundamentals of Music for Majors.
+First, register for MUS:1201 Musicianship and Theory I, section 0001 or 0002 (either section is fine for this purpose, but afterward the instructors will assign students to one section or the other).
 Next, if you have not already done so, activate your HawkID and password.
 You may then log in to ICON, the University of Iowa's online course management system.
-Placement Exam A is administered through the ICON site for MUS:1200 Fundamentals of Music for Majors.
-On your ICON homepage, find the box named "My ICON Courses."
-Click on the link for "MUS:1200:0001 Fundamentals of Music for Majors."
-On the homepage for the course you will find details about skills assessed in the exam, suggestions for preparation and review, a guide to the format of the exam, and links to the exam itself.
+Placement Exam A is administered through the ICON site for MUS:1201 Musicianship and Theory I. On your ICON homepage, find the box named "My ICON Courses."
+Click on the link for "MUS:1201 Musicianship and Theory I." On the homepage for the course you will find instructions for the exam, additional suggestions for preparation and review, a guide to the format of the exam, and a link to the exam itself.

 Students with Advanced Placement (AP) and Transfer Credit

-However, all transfer students and students with AP credit are asked to take Placement Exam B, administered in the week before the start of the fall semester.
+However, all transfer students with theory credit and students with AP scores of 4 or 5 are asked to take Placement Exam B, administered in the week before the start of the fall semester.
 On the basis of exam results, the faculty may strongly recommend that a student enter the sequence at a lower-level course than the student’s transfer or AP credits indicate.

 Transfer students and students with AP credit should contact Prof. Matthew Arndt to make arrangements for the Placement Exam B.

-Questions about Placement Exam B: contact Prof. Matthew Arndt, 5417 VOX
+Questions about theory curriculum and/or placement exams: contact Prof. Matthew Arndt, 5417 VOX

 The Head of the Composition and Theory Area is Prof. David Gompper, 5420 VOX